chris-straka/weibuddies/LEARNING.md

 ## SEO

 It somehow slipped my mind, but I just realized that the google search crawler can't crawl anything that requires user authentication (it can't create an account and sign in).
-My original idea would've been completely disastrous for SEO lol and changes how I want the site to work.
+My original idea would've been completely disastrous for SEO lol and it changes the site in a lot of ways on the frontend.

 ## Skaffold stuff

 My skaffold file is massive because I repeat myself for both profiles (dev and production).
-I think I need to check out how to pass environment variables to the same profile so I can keep things dry.
-I'm not sure how I want to do that, I think I might have to use kustomize to do something like that or maybe there's something I can do natively within skaffold.
+I think I need to check out how to pass environment variables into the same profile so I can keep things dry.
+I'm not sure how I want to do that, I think I might have to use kustomize or something like that.
+There might be something I can do with skaffold too, not sure.

 ## Jest stuff

-I think I like using Jest over things like Postman when testing out an API.
-I'm also realizing, that the way I structure my application has a big effect on how I structure my tests.
-Everytime I optimized my code for tests, I usually ended up with code that has less coupling.
+I think I like using Jest over Postman when testing out an API.
+I'm also realizing, that the way I structure my application has a big effect on my tests.
+Usually, the more I optimize my code for tests, the less coupling my code ends up having which is really nice.
+I want to be able to create integration tests between all my microservices but it seems tricky with kafka.
+I don't have the expertise for those kinds of tests right now so I might have to come back to that later, because tests would be really helpful in this regard.